arbor-sim/arbor/doc/cpp_domdec.rst

 .. cpp:class:: domain_decomposition

-    Describes a domain decomposition and is soley responsible for describing the distribution of cells across cell groups and domains.
+    Describes a domain decomposition and is solely responsible for describing the distribution of cells across cell groups and domains.
     It holds cell group descriptions (:cpp:member:`groups`) for cells assigned to the local domain, and a helper function (:cpp:member:`gid_domain`) used to look up which domain a cell has been assigned to.
-    The :cpp:class:`domain_decomposition` object also has meta-data about the number of cells in the global model, and the number of domains over which the model is destributed.
+    The :cpp:class:`domain_decomposition` object also has meta-data about the number of cells in the global model, and the number of domains over which the model is distributed.

     ..
 Note::
         The domain decomposition represents a division **all** of the cells in